aedoler/SimStat/readme.rst

 *********

-To obtain the confidence interval for a sample, when the raw sample data is available in a csv format, use the following syntax below:
+To obtain the confidence interval for a sample, when the raw sample data is available in a csv format, use the following syntax below.
+Additionally, other values of interest, such as MIN, MAX and variance are also returned.

  python simstat.py data [data_file] [conf]